huytran46/momos-notion/README.md

 - **Demo Notion datasource**: [Momos Notion datasource](https://quartz-quill-96b.notion.site/2cfabd3091c580449aa0f87b6e632029?v=5b5263e95a0f45dfa9876060b7406e34&source=copy_link)

-This is the database the app is configured to work with out of the box for demonstration.
+This is the datasource the app is configured to work with out of the box for demonstration.